• Level of education

 Syllabus

-This begins with a brief reminder of the Fundamental Principle of Statics (PFS) to determine the connection forces of a beam to its frame, followed by the calculation of forces within a lattice of bars, up to and including the determination of the displacement of the lattice nodes.
+It begins with a brief review of the fundamental principle of statics (FPF) to determine the forces acting on the connections between a beam and its frame, followed by the calculation of forces within a truss, leading to the determination of the displacement of the truss nodes.

-Next, the "cut-off" method for determining internal forces is introduced.
-After introducing the internal forces in a beam, the local equilibrium equations are established, along with the method for solving them.
-Simple load cases are studied: tension/compression, bending and torsion.
-Following the introduction of the notion of deformation, the behavior laws of beams are defined and their use to determine the deformation of a beam is developed.
+Next, the "cut method" is introduced to determine internal forces.
+After introducing internal forces in a beam, local equilibrium equations are established, along with the method for solving them.
+Various simple load cases are studied: tension/compression, bending, and torsion.
+Following the introduction of the concept of deformation, the laws of beam behavior are defined and their use in determining the deformation of a beam is developed.

-Before highlighting the link between this approach and the 3-D elasticity of deformable media (next semester), we present energy methods, which are an application of the Virtual Power Principle.
+Before highlighting the link between this approach and the 3-D elasticity of deformable media (next semester), we will discuss energy methods, which are an application of the Virtual Power Principle.

 Read more